Location: Innerwick, East Lothian, Scotland

 The spring fed fountain is housed in a Dutch gable end of red sandstone ashlar.
 Originally, it was surmounted with a globe finial which has since been lost or destroyed, due to vandalism or negligence.

 On the left side of the base is an arrow shaped symbol carved into the stone.
-Used in ordnance survey it is known as a trig point.
+Used in ordnance survey it is known as a bench mark (it provides local datum levels relative to Ordnance datum).

 A slate plaque is engraved in the gable head: A Man Of Kindness / To His Beast Is Kind / But Brutal Actions / Show A Brutal Mind / Remember!
 He Who Made Thee / Made The Brute / Who Gave Thee Speech And Reason / Formed Him Mute / He Can’t Complain / But God’s All-Seeing Eye / Beholds Thy Cruelty / And Hears His Cry / He Was Designed Thy Servant / Not Thy Drudge / Remember!
 His Creator / Is Thy Judge